DevOpsWithDimas/old.devopswithdimas.github.io/_drafts/docker/12b-syntax-gitlab-ci-yml.markdown

 build-code-job:
   stage: build
+  image: ruby
   script:
     - echo "Check the ruby version, then build some Ruby project files:"
     - ruby -v
+  tags:
-    - rake
+    - docker

 test-code-job1:
   stage: test
+  image: ruby:2.7.4-slim-bullseye
   script:
+    - ruby -v
     - echo "If the files are built successfully, test some files with one command:"
+  tags:
-    - rake test1
+    - docker

 test-code-job2:
   stage: test
+  image: ruby:2.7.4-slim-bullseye
   script:
+    - ruby -v
     - echo "If the files are built successfully, test other files with a different command:"
+  tags:
-    - rake test2
+    - docker
 {% endhighlight %}

 In this example, the `build-code-job` job in the `build` stage runs first.
 It outputs the Ruby version the job is using, then runs `rake` to build project files.
 If this job completes successfully, the two `test-code-job` jobs in the `test` stage start in parallel and run tests on the files.